Fancy car & house.

 Jeff Bezos High Asset Divorce

 Not all wealthy spouses have prenuptial agreements (Donald Trump had one every time, while Jeff Bezos did not have a prenup).
-However, a person with high-dollar assets is more likely to consider ways protect those assets going into a divorce.
-And that means having a prenuptial or a postnuptial agreement where the spouses agree on certain financial issues in case of divorce.
+However, a person with high-dollar assets is more likely to consider ways to protect them before a divorce.
+And that means having a prenuptial or postnuptial agreement in which the spouses agree on specific financial issues in the event of divorce.

 Does the prenuptial agreement address permissible issues?
-They can’t touch child support or child custody issues.
+They effectively can’t touch child support or child custody issues.
 And as long as the prenup is valid, then the property settlement it contains is legally binding, no matter how one-sided it may be.
-Finally, alimony is a gray area – while a prenup or postnup can address spousal maintenance, the clause is only enforceable if it is fair at the time of enforcement.
+Finally, alimony is a bit of a gray area—while a prenup or postnup can address spousal maintenance, the clause is enforceable only if it is fair at the time of enforcement.

-The most common prenuptial agreement provisions in a high-asset divorce provide that whatever separate property each spouse brings into the marriage remains that spouse’s property upon divorce – including increases in value, or exchanges (selling a premarital home and buying a new one).
+The most common prenuptial agreement provisions in a high-asset divorce provide that whatever separate property each spouse brings into the marriage remains that spouse’s property upon divorce, including increases in value or exchanges (such as selling a premarital home and buying a new one).

-High asset divorces are far more likely to need experts than other divorce cases.
+High-asset divorces are far more likely to require experts than other divorces.
 A CPA to value the family business.
 A commercial property appraiser.
 Specialized experts to appraise unique high-dollar items like boats or artwork.
-And in cases with a lot of moving financial parts, a financial expert is often used to prepare the marital asset spreadsheet, instead of relying upon the attorney to do so (even though I am handy with Excel and Google Sheets!).
+And in cases with many moving financial parts, a financial expert is often used to prepare the marital asset spreadsheet, rather than relying on the attorney to do so (even though I am handy with Excel and Google Sheets!).

-Complex tax issues will often require a CPA with specialized tax knowledge to figure out issues such as basis vs capital gains, accumulated depreciation, carryover losses, tax-effecting retirement accounts, etc. At Graham.Law, we work with prominent financial and other experts on a regular basis, and can assist in recommending which experts may be helpful to your dissolution.
+Complex tax issues often require a CPA with specialized tax knowledge to address issues such as basis vs. capital gains, accumulated depreciation, carryover losses, tax-effecting retirement accounts, etc. At Graham.Law, we regularly work with skiled financial and other experts and can recommend which experts may be helpful to your dissolution.

-While the average middle-class person may spring for a residential real estate appraiser in a divorce, paying for a custody evaluator is sometimes out of reach, which means compromises – hiring a CFI instead of PRE. struggle to afford even one custody evaluator.
-While no one wants to waste money needlessly on experts, high income earning spouses can at least afford the experts necessary to protect their interests.
+While the average middle-class person may spring for a residential real estate appraiser in a divorce, paying for a custody evaluator is sometimes out of reach, which means compromises—hiring a CFI instead of a PRE. struggle to afford even one custody evaluator.
+While no one wants to waste money needlessly on experts, high-income-earning spouses can at least afford the experts necessary to protect their interests.

-Finally, your attorney better have experience with dueling experts, and know how to cross-examine them.
+Finally, your attorney had better have experience with dueling experts and know how to cross-examine them.
 Because a wealthy spouse who disagrees with the initial expert report may well decide to hire a rebuttal expert.

 Binding Arbitration

-High income earners may have several reasons to want their case handled outside of court – no one likes the publicity of an open court hearing, least of all more prominent members of our community.
-And trying to get a full-day hearing in front a judge is not easy, much less a multi-day hearing which may be necessary to untangle the more complex issues from a high asset divorce.
+High-income earners may have several reasons to want their case handled outside of court – no one likes the publicity of an open court hearing, least of all more prominent members of our community.
+And trying to get a full-day hearing in front of a judge is not easy, much less a multi-day hearing, which may be necessary to untangle the more complex issues from a high-asset divorce.

 Finally, while few doubt the intelligence of our district court judges, they are generalists.
-Their dockets include not just family law, but criminal and civil cases as well.
-If the spouses agree to arbitration, they can select as their arbitrator a respected family law specialist who truly understands complex family law issues.
+Their dockets include not only family law cases but also criminal and civil cases.
+If the spouses agree to arbitration, they can select a respected family law specialist as their arbitrator who understands complex family law issues.
 And arbitration can last for days if necessary, plenty of time to listen to the experts.

 Picking Your Battles